RedHatGov/serverless-workshop-dashboard/workshop/content/lab1.5_kafka.md

 # In one terminal, run the following producer
 oc run kafka-producer -ti --image=strimzi/kafka:0.19.0-kafka-2.5.0 --rm=true --restart=Never -- bin/kafka-console-producer.sh --broker-list my-cluster-kafka-bootstrap:9092 --topic my-topic

-# In another terminal, run the following consumer
+# Wait for the producer to come up, and then in another terminal, run the following consumer
 oc run kafka-consumer -ti --image=strimzi/kafka:0.19.0-kafka-2.5.0 --rm=true --restart=Never -- bin/kafka-console-consumer.sh --bootstrap-server my-cluster-kafka-bootstrap:9092 --topic my-topic --from-beginning

 # Whatever you type in the producer terminal should appear in the consumer terminal.
-# When done, quit both the producer and consumer
 ```

 ## Knative Eventing